pensjonatus/flash-fiction/blog/bowling-shirt.md

 ---
-title: 'Bowling shirt'
+title: Bowling shirt
 date: '2017-01-24'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
-  - 'pm-writing'
+  - pm-writing
-  - 'sci-fi'
+  - sci-fi
 ---

 "Hey," the girl sat down next to me at the kitchen table.
 It was a party and it